Keynote Address and Symposia Program

 Monday, November 2, 2020 (Opening Session)

 Keynote address: Plant health and food security: the burden of pests on major food crops.
-Suggested speaker: Dr. Serge Savary, INRA, France.
+Dr. Serge Savary, INRA, France.

 Symposium I: Plant Health for Food Security and Safety

 (In celebration of the Plant Health Year 2020)

 1- Plant health vision for the 21st century: new knowledge and approaches.
 Dr Sophien Kamoun, The Sainsbury Laboratory, Norwich, UK.